Fidelisesq/DeepSeekR1-AWS-GitHubActions-Terraform/documentations.md

 # Deploying DeepSeek Model R1 on AWS via Terraform & GitHub Actions

 Hey there!
-In this blog post, I’m going to walk you through how I deployed the **DeepSeek Model R1** on AWS using **Terraform** and **GitHub Actions**.
+In this project documentation, I’m going to walk you through how I deployed the **DeepSeek Model R1** on AWS using **Terraform** and **GitHub Actions**.
 If you’ve ever tried deploying a machine learning model, you know it can get pretty complicated—especially when you’re juggling multiple AWS services.
 To make things easier, I decided to automate the whole process using Terraform for infrastructure as code and GitHub Actions for CI/CD.
 Spoiler alert: it worked like a charm!

 This project involved setting up an EC2 instance, an Application Load Balancer (ALB), security groups, IAM roles, and even a custom domain using Route 53.
 The best part?
 Everything was automated, so I didn’t have to manually configure resources every time I made a change.
 Whether you’re a seasoned DevOps pro or just getting started with cloud deployments, I hope this walkthrough gives you some useful insights (and maybe saves you a few headaches along the way).